AVerMedia-Technologies-Inc/obs-MultichannelAudio/README.md

 # MultichannelAudio
-OBS plugin AVerMedia Multichannel Audio
+AVerMedia Multichannel Audio is an OBS plugin that supports Dolby Audio in GC553G2.